100stacks/100stacks.github.io/README.md

 to make it more useful, and as a place to gather thoughts that I hope would provide some usefulness to others.

+### Next Steps are to integrate a blog post linking to projects.

 :squirrel: :panda_face: